Parenting tutorial: parenting is a vital part of loving and caring for your children

 Parenting is a vital part of loving and caring for your children.
 Good parenting is about providing a warm, secure home life and helping your children to learn the rules of life (e.g. how to share, respect others, etc.) and to develop good self-esteem.
-You may have to stop them from doing things they shouldn't be doing, but it is just as important to encourage them to do the things you do want them to do but to explore their own creativity and try new things themselves as well.
+You may have to stop them from doing things they shouldn't be doing, but it is just as important to encourage them not just to do the things you do want them to do but to explore their own creativity and try new things themselves as well.

 Let your children always know when they have done something well and when you are pleased with there efforts and achievements.
 Be specific so that the child knows which behaviours you want to encourage.
 For example, give them a big kiss or hug and express how great they are doing and point out the good behaviour.
 You must to do this action straight away at the time when you see the behaviour you want to encourage.

 It is important to remember none of us are perfect, so demanding your child stop smoking when you have a cigarette in your mouth, is delusional and not practising what you preach.
-Children are easily led astray by others if their ground rules have no boundaries, so set some and keep focused on what they are by you setting the example the child can easily follow but be warned, don't move the goal posts when it's convenient for you.
+Children are easily led astray by others if their ground rules have no boundaries, so set some and keep focused on what they are, by you setting the example the child can easily follow but be warned, don't move the goal posts when it's convenient for you.
 Being consistent is key.
 This will help them have the right skills to make a success of their lives in the future.

 As parents, we also have the responsibility to teach our children morals and ethics, how to nurture core values like empathy and compassion for others, humility and gratitude for life because getting on in life depends on confidence and attracting the right things and people back.
 If you master these skills at a young age you'll increase the chances of success and happiness later on in life.

-The most important piece of parenting advice I give in therapy I call "the discipline puzzle is determining who is in charge: the parents or the child.
-This is done, not by being a bossy dictator who says one thing then does the complete opposite but leading by example and never changing the goal posts or lying for any reason.
+The most important piece of parenting advice I give in therapy I call "the discipline puzzle" The discipline puzzle means determining clearly who is in charge: the parents or the child.
+This is done, not by being a bossy dictator who says one thing then does the complete opposite but by leading by example always with kindness and never changing the goal posts, ignoring your child or lying for any reason.